Welcome to today's edition of the Rush 24-7 podcast.

 She is right.

-Could we please get past Vietnam?
+Could we please get past Vet Nam?

 She is so right about what's going to happen down the ballot.

-The Republican Party in my state, pick your state is non-existent.
+The Republican Party in my state, pick your state, is non-existent.

 If all this is true, what do you think the reason for this is, folks?

-Why all of this anger slash apathy?
+Why all of this anger/slash apathy?

-And I have a theory, it's because the conservatives are the base of this party, and they have been told to suck an egg for all these years, and they have been told, just get over it when we make deals with liberals on their terms, just get over it.
+It's because the conservatives are the base of this party, and they have been told to suck an egg for all these years, and they have been told, just get over it when we make deals with liberals on their terms, just get over it.

 We have been told all these years, just get over it.

-We're going to grow the government along with the Democrats, because we believe in active government to get our agenda done.
+We're going to grow the government along with the Democrats because we believe in active government to get our agenda done.

-That's one of the keys, by the way, in my upcoming in-depth analysis to explain what's happening here in large measure on the Republican side.
+That's one of the keys, by the way, in my upcoming in-depth analysis to explain what's happening here, in large measure on the Republican side.

-There are too many in our party who have we know the liberals are who they are, and we know the Democrats are who they are.
+There are too many in our party who have, we know the liberals are who they are, and we know the Democrats are who they are.

-There are too many on our side who have simply succumbed to the notion that government's the end all, government's the answer, government should do this on global warming, government should do that on people being obese, government should do that on the price of heating oil, government, too many people on our side have bought into this, and the reason for it, ironically, I think, is well, not the reason.
+There are too many on our side who have simply succumbed to the notion that government's the end-all, government's the answer, government should do this on global warming, government should do that on people being obese, government should do that on the price of heating oil.

 I think one of the factors is that we have promoted an active government in dealing with the war.

-Now that's constitutional.
+Now, that's constitutional.

-The military defending and protecting the country and the constitution.
+That's one of government's jobs, the military, defending and protecting the country and the Constitution.

-And in the process of speaking out in favor of executive power, presidential power to do these kind of things in the war.
+And in the process of speaking out in favor of executive power, presidential power to do these kind of things in the war, the message has been sent that maybe government should do other things too.

-Uh, of course, it's been creeping.
+Of course, it's been creeping.

 It's not just that.